iterative/dvc.org/public/static/docs/api-reference/get_url.md

 [DVC remote](/doc/command-reference/remote)) where a target file or directory, specified by its `path` in a `repo` (<abbr>DVC project</abbr>), is stored.

-The URL is formed by reading the the project's
+The URL is formed by reading the project's
 [remote configuration](/doc/command-reference/config#remote) and the [DVC-file](/doc/user-guide/dvc-file-format) where the given `path` is an
 <abbr>output</abbr> The URL schema returned depends on the